 The final step in obtaining an access token is for your product to ask for one using the authorization code it just acquired.
 This is done by making an "x-www-form-urlencoded" HTTP POST request.

 Include the below parameters in the request.
 All four parameters are required.

 |grant_type||The value of this field should always be:

 Before each POST call, get a new authorization code.
 To do this, reload your

 authorization URL.
 Then change the POST's

 Postman example (auth)

-Postman provides an easy way to test an access token request.
+Postman provides an easy way to test OAuth requests.